gnanateja09/Bank-Customer-Churn/README.md

-Bank Customer Churn Prediction Model
+# Bank Customer Churn Prediction Model

 This project aims to build a machine learning model to predict customer churn for a bank using historical customer data.
-The model uses a Support Vector Machine (SVM) classifier to predict whether a customer will churn or not based on various features such as gender, age, balance, and more.
+The model uses a **Support Vector Machine (SVM)** classifier to predict whether a customer will churn or not based on various features such as gender, age, balance, and more.

-Project Structure
+## Project Structure
-bash
-Copy code
-/Bank-Customer-Churn/
-│
-├── bankchurn.ipynb          # Jupyter Notebook containing the machine learning code ├── bank_customer_churn.csv  # Dataset containing customer information
-└── README.md                # Project description and instructions
+/Bank-Customer-Churn/ │ ├── bankchurn.ipynb # Jupyter Notebook containing the machine learning code ├── bank_customer_churn.csv # Dataset containing customer information └── README.md # Project description and instructions

-Requirements
+## Requirements

 To run this project, you'll need the following Python libraries:

-pandas: For data manipulation and analysis.
+- `pandas`: For data manipulation and analysis.
-sklearn: For machine learning models, data preprocessing, and evaluation.
+- `scikit-learn`: For machine learning models, data preprocessing, and evaluation.
-imblearn: For handling imbalanced data using SMOTE (Synthetic Minority Over-sampling Technique).
+- `imbalanced-learn`: For handling imbalanced data using SMOTE (Synthetic Minority Over-sampling Technique).
-matplotlib: For visualizations (optional, if you want to visualize results).
+- `matplotlib`: For visualizations (optional, if you want to visualize results).

-Installation
+### Installation
-You can install the required libraries using pip:
+You can install the required libraries using pip: pip install pandas scikit-learn imbalanced-learn matplotlib Dataset

-bash
-Copy code
-pip install pandas scikit-learn imbalanced-learn matplotlib Dataset
 The dataset (bank_customer_churn.csv) contains historical data of bank customers, with features like: